AbdelRayan/AutomaticSleepScoring/Geoffroy_Camille/FurtherAnalysis/README.md

 # Latent states reduction
 In addition to 100 latent states being too much, many latent states contain very few epochs.
-This notebook is the exploration of one way of reducing the number of latent states.
+This notebook explores a way of reducing the number of latent states.

 This notebook utilizes:
 - 3 files from the training (obsKeys.npz, inferredStates.npz, uniqueStates.npz) (MAIN)